2025

 Quite an enjoyable run - 80 miles so one of the longer ones, although I'm not sure taking us through the middle of Broadway on a summer Sunday afternoon was such a good idea.
 It started raining as we were approaching which is OK if you can keep moving but not in traffic!
 Fortunately I spotted a space on the side of the road to pull in and get the hood up, and after that it really hammered down for probably nearly half an hour.
 After Broadway there was a really slow and tortuous route to Broadway Tower for the lunch stop but shortly after our arrival the rain stopped and we could get the hood down for lunch and a stroll.
 Getting ready to move on again a large black cloud was approaching and more rain, so hood back up, but part way through the second half more sun so it came down again for the rest of the way back to Tewkesbury.

 Instructions a bit 'mixed'.
 I'm sure a couple of the inters weren't correct - or maybe my mental arithmetic is beginning to fail me, but several of the instructions needed some thought to understand and one definitely caused problems.
 Told to look out for a pub then turn right, the problem was that the main road turned right at what otherwise would have been a T-junction, the real right turn was several hundred yards further on which meant quite a few missed it, it was only because I spotted the signpost that we found it.
 What annoyed the Navigator the most was the instruction 'Broadway Tower visible on the skyline, this will be your lunchtime stop' when she was ready for her lunch but the instructions continued for another 10 miles!
 I had noticed when reading through before the start a comment about turning into the field adjacent to the tower so I knew we had a way to go, the instruction should have read '... where you will have your lunch stop'.
+Another one was a stretch of road about a mile long which had the worst surface I had ever driven on, it was basically a series of almost touching cracks, shallow holes and patches of different heights across the whole surface.
+Then at the next instruction to turn right onto the B4632 which was glass smooth by comparison it had the comment in red 'Beware potholes'!
 But 'musn't grumble' as my old Nan used to say, I've never been involved in producing a route.
 It was certainly a benefit having a dedicated lunch stop instead of driving on and looking for a suitable gateway which is usual for one-day runs, and a new (to us) feature was a page 'PLEASE HELP' in red that you could hang on your car if you got stuck!
+Would we do it again?
+Probably not but solely because of the arrangements for the start ... unless we could sneak out the back way!

 After a brief P at the end (no raffle which is very unusual) the hood went back up for the largely motorway journey home.
 About 20 miles of crawling and stop/start from the M50 until Droitwich and the extra lane.
 Stayed dry for the journey home so Bee dried out ... until about half a mile from home when it started to spit, but that's all it was.
 175 miles, clutch squawked a couple of time on the run but not in the stop/start on the motor way so nothing to worry about.
 Voltage consistently 14.2/14.3v dropping to 13.7v with the heater fan on to clear the screen, so that will need looking at.